You are listening to the Sean Hannity radio show podcast.

 Here's a question for Senator McCain.

-Two guys break into your house.
+Senator, two guys break into your house.

-you have a young son or daughter there.
+You have a young son or daughter there.

 God forbid.